- Introduction

 - Adding an LLM

-EvoCell is a web-based dashboard to analyze trajectories of single cell RNASeq datasets.
+EvoCell is a web-based dashboard to analyze trajectories from single cell RNASeq datasets.
 Users can use the trajectories obtained from trajectory inference methods such as Monocle3.
-It allows users to identify cell transitions, automatically generate paths, and conduct downstream analysis such as differential gene expression (DGE) and GSEA.
-All of the features are augmented with a Large Language Model (LLM) that users can leverage to interpret results and generate insights.
+It allows users to identify cell transitions, automatically generate paths, and conduct downstream analysis such as driver genes analysis, differential gene expression (DGE) and GSEA.
+All features are augmented with a Large Language Model (LLM) that users can leverage to interpret results and generate insights.

-For the processes that take some seconds to run, there is a running indicator on the top right of the page.
+For the processes that are computationally intensive, there is a running indicator on the top right of the page.
 Please wait until it finishes running before interacting again with the application.

 The following titles will guide the users on how to use the Evocell application.

-Next, the input context for the study (or it can be left blank).
-This context will be added to the prompts sent to the LLM every time it is used.
+Next, input the context for the study.
+This context will be added to the prompts sent to the LLM every time it is used and is highly recommended.
 For more information, see Customizing the LLM Prompts.

 Finally, there is an option to select from the available LLM models.
 Currently, OpenAI's GPT models and open-source models through Ollama are supported.